 By letting them have a taste test, they know what to expect when they sit down (and they think they’re a part of the meal production).

 If you think your kid would like to learn how to cook more food on their own, but you’re not sure you have the patience and/or time to teach them, get on the waitlist here for Katie’s video course that will teach your kids how to cook.

 One thing we’ve been doing lately is we let each kid come up with meal ideas for the week.
 Sometimes kids just want a little more control of their lives.
 Let them help you meal plan by picking one meal that they really want to eat.

 Tips to help your picky eater at the dinner table…

 Try these tips when you sit down at the table to help your picky eater.
 Remember it’s just a phase and won’t last forever.

-- Make it fun – A fussy toddler can often be transformed into a giggling kid pretty quickly when their food starts talking to them about how much they want to go in their bellies.
+A fussy toddler can often be transformed into a giggling kid pretty quickly when their food starts talking to them about how much they want to go in their bellies.
 It’s your decision if you want to allow playing with food.
 Once you start it, it’s hard to change directions.

 So when you’re eating together, let them see you eating the same food that’s on their plate.
 And tell them how much you like it!
 Bonus points if you eat vegetables often.
 Sooner or later they’ll ask to try them (remember…they want to be like you).

 After you’re done eating and between meal times, talk with your kids.
 Educate and encourage them to make healthy choices with food.

-- Don’t give up.
-I know meal times can feel like an endless battle.
+I know meal times can feel like an endless (and repetitive) battle.
 And maybe you’re feeling like you’ll never get your kids to eat a vegetable ever again.
 They will.
 Just keep at it.
 You can do it, you’re doing great!